This article contains affiliate links.

 The accuracy thing is interesting.
 But if this is your first AR-15 then you are not likely to take advantage of the increased capability.
 If you’re already a competitive high power shooter now moving into the AR platform, then a heavier barrel made of SS410 or 416r stainless steel might benefit you.

 Otherwise, you are better served by learning the rifle and shooting out the first barrel as you practice.
-That will take about 20,000 rounds.
-For most people, that represents may years of shooting, if they ever get there.
+That will take somewhere between 10,000 and 20,000 rounds depending on the barrel material, rate of fire, and type of ammunition.
+For most people, that represents many years of shooting, if they ever get there.
 For professional shooters in competition, that’s about a single season of practice, training, and competition.

 A lightweight profile puts up with plenty of abuse while also being easier to carry and maneuver.
 Weight matters.
 I’ve been to many a training class where people start stripping junk off their rifles to save weight.